Donate Your Glasses

 ACCESS Inc. has been helping Jackson County residents break the cycle of poverty since 1976.
 With a focus on education, ACCESS helps seniors and low-income families survive economic crisis by helping them become self-sustaining.
 Programs are researched and designed to address problems ranging from one-time emergencies to longer-term issues.
 ACCESS is a local non-profit and has one of the highest efficiency rates when compared to other non-profits providing the same level of service.
 This efficiency is due in large part to the efforts of community volunteers.
 Medical Eye Center has had a sustaining relationship with ACCESS for over two decades.
 We’ve helped raise over $200,000 for local elders and low-income families.

-The team from Medical Eye Center volunteers to provide eye exams, optical services and surgery for low income and uninsured patients served locally by La Clinica.
-Through our work with LaClinica more than 200 patients have received eye care and 25 vision-restoring surgeries have been performed—several on patients who were blind and could not otherwise afford treatment.
+The team from Medical Eye Center has volunteered to provide eye exams, optical services and surgery for low income and uninsured patients served locally by La Clinica.
+Through our work with LaClinica more than several hundred patients have received eye care and over 25 vision-restoring surgeries have been performed—several on patients who were blind and could not otherwise afford treatment.
 For more information, visit the La Clinica website.

 Sparrow Clubs not only provides financial and emotional support for children and their families in medical need, but also empowers kids (elementary to college age) to help others through charitable service in their communities.